-For those of you just tuning in, about 1 month ago I underwent thyroid surgery for a suspected cancer nodule.
-It didn’t turn out to be cancerous thankfully, but there is a lot involved in this whole process.
+For those of you just tuning in, about 1 month ago I underwent thyroid surgery for suspected cancer nodules.
+They didn’t turn out to be cancerous thankfully, but there is a lot involved in this whole process.
 I wish there had been a post like I am going to share with all of you right now that could have helped me, but for those with similar issues in the future, here you go!

 Thyroid Cancer Diagnosis

 My nodule was discovered at a routine OBGYN appointment, so ladies don’s miss those!
 I was referred to an Ear, Nose, and Throat specialist.
 I underwent several biopsies on the largest of my thyroid nodules.
 I had several nodules, but the largest was 2.3 millimeters.
 All of the biopsies came back benign, but the biggest nodule was covered in calcification.
 For the newbies out there, that is bad.
 Plus there were tons of flecks within that large nodule and it was almost impossible to be able to biopsy all of that.
 Also troubling was the shape.
 It was wonky and completely irregular looking.
 I also had several smaller nodules, but the biggest was the one that was scary looking and concerned my doctor.
 Some people given this type of information will decide to just have it rechecked every 6 months for the rest of their life.
 I waited on it for a while and did recheck it, but I ultimately felt like if there was a procedure I could do right now that could potentially help prevent the possible spread of cancer to my lymph nodes and perhaps save my life before it got that far, I needed to do it.

 So, here is what you need to know about the surgery.
 Obviously, not everyone will have the same reactions I did, but enough of us do that I think some of you might experience the same things I did.